margaretmf/margaretmf.github.io/creativewriting.md

 It's a union where there's two sides to the same story, the same whole.

-I put my hand on my heart and sing I love this land.
 I love these beautiful people.
 I care to be strong and true.
 I love this land until I die.